 So, we’ve pivoted.

-For as long as required, we’re going to be a social enterprise aimed at providing great seafood at wholesale prices to our neighbours.
 We’ve developed a super easy online seafood ordering system (even our boss can do it and he still uses a fax machine) and we’re set up to safely deliver to your home using best practices prescribed by the Canadian Food Inspection Agency and the B.C.
 Centre for Disease Control.